Analog-Devices-MSDK/btm-ci-scripts/actions/find-board/README.md

 ## Outputs

-### board_ids
+### board[n]

-Space separated list containing the IDs of boards which match the criteria.
-The action will always return IDs for available boards before returning IDs for boards which are currently in use.
+Board matching the given criteria, where `n` is from 1...10 and matches the position of the criteria in the original input.

 ## Example usage